What is a construction site diary?

 Transitioning to interactive site diary reports

 There are numerous construction management software providers that either focuses purely on daily construction logs or have it as one of their features in their project management tool.
-What we find to be most useful is a dedicated project management software that can deliver an end-to-end digital solution to construction.
+What we find to be most useful is dedicated project management software that can deliver an end-to-end digital solution to construction.

-To illustrate, LetsBuild, a construction management app, has a mobile site diary as the main focus in its construction project management software design.
+To illustrate, LetsBuild, a construction management app, has a mobile site diary as the main focus of its construction project management software design.
 You can configure the app to require detailed and straightforward filling in of daily key site activities and events.

 You can even start with a template for quicker daily site reporting, customise a template for your specific needs, or make a template from scratch that is suitable for particular recording and reporting needs.
-The software basically allows you to automate your daily logging of construction activities on-site so you can save your time to focus on more important work.
+The software basically allows you to automate your daily logging of construction activities on-site so you can save time to focus on more important work.

 - Create your forms automatically every day

-- Capture weather conditions
+- Capture weather conditions automatically for each project location

 - Attach daily photos of the construction site to your checklist forms